cbuchner1/ccminer/README.txt

   -L, --lookup-gap      Divides the per-hash memory requirement by this factor
                         by storing only every N'th value in the scratchpad.
                         Default is 1.
+      --texture-cache   comma separated list of flags (0/1/2) specifying which of the CUDA devices shall use the texture cache for mining.
+Kepler devices may profit.
       --no-autotune     disable auto-tuning of kernel launch parameters